-Effective June 30, 2003, Cavco Industries, LLC, an indirect wholly-owned subsidiary of Centex Corporation ("Centex") and our predecessor, was merged into Cavco Industries, Inc. and 100% of the outstanding shares of our common stock was distributed to the stockholders of Centex.
+Effective June 30, 2003, Cavco Industries, LLC, an indirect wholly-owned subsidiary of Centex Corporation ("Centex") and our predecessor, was merged into Cavco Industries, Inc., a Delaware corporation, and 100% of the outstanding shares of our common stock were distributed to the stockholders of Centex.
 Upon this distribution, we became a separate public company.
 Unless the context otherwise requires, all financial information contained in this section gives effect to the reorganization as if it had occurred prior to the date of such financial information.
+Also, the terms "Cavco," "us," "we," "our," "the Company" and any other similar terms refer to Cavco Industries, Inc. and its subsidiary, unless otherwise indicated in this Form 10-K.

-We are the largest producer of manufactured homes in Arizona, having made wholesale shipments of 3,992 manufactured housing units during our fiscal year ended March 31, 2005.
-We are also the 12th largest producer of manufactured homes in the United States in terms of wholesale shipments, based on 2003 data published by Manufactured Home Merchandiser, an industry trade publication.
+We are the largest producer of manufactured homes in Arizona, having made wholesale shipments of 4,251 manufactured housing units during our fiscal year ended March 31, 2006.
+We are also the 9th largest producer of manufactured homes in the United States in terms of wholesale shipments, based on 2004 data published by Manufactured Home Merchandiser, an industry trade publication.
 Our business is vertically integrated and encompasses manufacturing and wholesale and retail marketing and sales operations.

-Our manufactured homes are produced under various tradenames and in a variety of floor plans and price ranges.
+Our manufactured homes are produced under various trade names and in a variety of floor plans and price ranges.
 We produce homes constructed to the building standards promulgated by the U.S. Department of Housing and Urban Development, or HUD, and by the International and Universal Building Codes as well as park model homes and vacation cabins.
 Our HUD code homes generally range in size from approximately 500 to 3,000 square feet and typically include two to five bedrooms, a living room, dining room, kitchen and two or more full bathrooms.
-Most of these are multi-section homes, although we do produce a limited number of single-section homes.
+Most of these are multi-section homes, although we also produce single-section homes.
 Our park model homes are less than 400 square feet in size and are purchased primarily for use as second homes, vacation homes or for retirement living and are placed in planned communities or recreational home parks.
 We also produce vacation cabins and commercial structures for a variety of purposes, including portable school classrooms and showrooms.

-We currently operate three manufacturing plants in the Phoenix, Arizona area, which range in size from 79,000 to 203,000 square feet.
+We currently operate three manufacturing plants in the Phoenix, Arizona area, and we have opened one new manufacturing plant in Seguin, Texas, which began shipping homes in April, 2006.
+Our factories range in size from 79,000 to 203,000 square feet.
 We construct our homes using an assembly-line process in which each section or floor is assembled in stages.
 Our assembly-line process is designed to be flexible enough to accommodate significant customization as requested by our customers.